Analysis Tasks and Skills

 Negotiation and Conflict Resolution

-Stakeholders may have different opinions on what they would like to achieve.
-An analyst must make sure that all goals are articulated and addressed to understand any conflicts between the goals and objectives of different groups of stakeholders.
-The intent is to maintain and strengthen working relationships among stakeholders and team members.
-In the end, analyst's responsibility is to make these groups agree on the goals and their priorities.
+Stakeholders often hold diverging views on project objectives.
+An analyst must ensure that all goals are clearly articulated and addressed to identify any underlying conflicts between the interests of different stakeholder groups.
+The objective is to maintain and strengthen professional relationships among stakeholders and team members alike.
+Ultimately, it is the analyst's responsibility to facilitate consensus, ensuring all parties agree on the final goals and their respective priorities.

-As soon as it is clear, what are the goals to be met, the analyst starts to elicit more detailed information which could help identify possible solutions.
-In the context of solving business needs, the solution might include changes to any organizational component, including processes, systems, or organizational structure or policies.
-If the analyst is asked to conduct a system change, the solution scope is narrowed down to systems, and the analysis mainly consists of deciding whether to update the legacy system or to implement/buy a new one.
-The necessary part is also discovering impacts the change is going to have on other components of the organizational IT architecture.
+Once the objectives are clearly defined, the analyst begins eliciting detailed information to identify potential solutions.
+In the context of addressing business needs, a solution may involve modifications to any organizational component, such as processes, systems, organizational structures, or policies.
+If the task is specifically a system change, the scope narrows to IT systems; the analysis then primarily involves evaluating whether to update the legacy system or to implement or purchase a new one.
+A critical part of this phase is also identifying the impact the proposed change will have on other components of the organizational IT architecture.

-But just defining the need itself is not sufficient for an analyst to come up with possible solutions - it is too general.
-An analyst needs to discover additional information to have a more concrete idea of the required solution.
-This process consists of two parts: finding the information (requirements elicitation) and transforming the information into the form, which is clear, concise, and unambiguous (requirements analysis).
+However, defining the need alone is insufficient for an analyst to propose viable solutions—it is simply too broad.
+The analyst must gather additional information to form a concrete vision of the required solution.
+This process consists of two distinct stages: gathering information (requirements elicitation) and transforming that information into a format that is clear, concise, and unambiguous (requirements analysis).

 aa